Architecture¶

 story_intro_act |

-ResumeGameScreen reloads the appropriate challenge or story intro based on saved progress.
+ResumeGameScreen reloads the appropriate challenge, story intro, or epilogue based on saved progress.

 Constants¶

 challenge_files/challenge_constants.py holds pod names, service names, namespaces, and ports referenced by validators.
-This file is shared across all 13 challenges today.
+This file is shared across challenges.
 A future refactor may move constants closer to each scenario.

 Namespaces: